-The most expensive of our top-five options, the Avocado Mattress has made strides since our initial review of mattress manufacturers, adding GOTS organic, Greenguard Gold, and Made Safe certification for the whole mattress.
+The most expensive of our top-five options, the Avocado Mattress has made strides since our initial review of mattress manufacturers, adding 100-percent GOTS organic certified cotton & wool to its previous Greenguard Gold certification.
 We picked Avocado as the best mattress maker overall because it purchases carbon offsets to achieve carbon neutrality for every step in its production process.
 Avocado offers a 100-night free trial with full refunds for returned mattresses and provides 1 percent of revenues to environmental charity 1% for the Planet.

 #6 Keetsa Plus Twin